Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/04-pathfinding-part-1.md

     public void GenerateNodeGraph(int sizeRows, int sizeCols)
     {
+        // TODO: Implement this function.
-        // Set Graph to a new 2D Node array, and populate it based on data.
+        // You will need to set Graph to a new 2D Node array, and populate it based on our "data" field.
     }
 }